+Figure 6-1: Midstream Soiling.

+Harmattan recommends monitoring the soling for 6 months to determine if additional cleaning of the modules is needed for the site, especially in the dry season without rain.

 Hermanus Technical Performance

 Technical performance tables and forecast figures below give details on plant Gross Generation, Irradiation, Availability and Performance Ratio compared against the Forecast/warranted values, then analyse the results and give recommendations.